Recreation Assistant Resume Example

 Your professional profile is the first thing a hiring manager sees.
 I keep this part short-just three to five sentences that show off my personality and strengths.

-I always highlight my customer service skills and mention any hands-on experience I bring.
+I always highlight my customer service skills and mention any hands-on experience I bring, just like you would in a cover letter.
 If you've handled 100+ guests per shift or kept safety incidents at zero, share that here.

 Use keywords from the job ad in your profile.
 This helps your resume get noticed by the applicant tracking system and shows you’re a good fit right away.